-Question Comments 12 From what BW could observe, were protocols Yes followed for communications among the EDCs, NERA, BPU staff, the Board (if necessary), and 12 BW during the CIEP auction?
-V 13 From what BW could observe, were the protocols Yes followed for decisions regarding changes in CIEP auction parameters (e.g., volume, load cap, bid decrements)?
-14 Were the calculations (e.g., for bid decrements or Yes 14 bidder eligibility) produced by the CIEP auction 168 software double-checked or reproduced off-line by the Auction Manager?
-15 Was there evidence of confusion or No 13 misunderstanding on the part of bidders that 140 delayed or impaired the auction?
-16 From what BW could observe, were the Yes communications between the Auction Manager and bidders timely and effective?
-17 Was there evidence that bidders felt unduly rushed No during the process?
-Should the auction have been conducted more expeditiously?
-18 Were there any complaints from bidders about the No process that BW believed were legitimate?
-19 Was the CIEP auction carried out in an acceptably Yes fair and transparent manner?
-20 Was there evidence of non-productive "gaming" on No the part of bidders?
+Question Comments 12 From what BW could observe, were protocols Yes followed for communications among the EDCs, NERA, BPU staff, the Board (if necessary), and BW during the CIEP auction?
+13 From what BW could observe, were the protocols Yes followed for decisions regarding changes in CIEP auction parameters (e.g., volume, load cap, bid decrements)?
+14 Were the calculations (e.g., for bid decrements or Yes bidder eligibility) produced by the CIEP auction software double-checked or reproduced off-line by the Auction Manager?
+15 Was there evidence of confusion or No misunderstanding on the part of bidders that 1.6 delayed or impaired the auction?
+16 From what BW could observe, were the Yes communications between the Auction Manager and 17 bidders timely and effective?
+N 17 Was there evidence that bidders felt unduly rushed No during the process?
+Should the auction have been 18 conducted more expeditiously?
+Were there any complaints from bidders about the No 10 process that BW believed were legitimate?
+No 19 Was the CIEP auction carried out in an acceptably Yes 1) fair and transparent manner?
+165 20 Was there evidence of non-productive "gaming" on No 20 the part of bidders?
 21 Was there any evidence of collusion or improper No coordination among bidders?
-22 Was there any evidence of a breakdown in No 20 competition in the CIEP auction?
+22 Was there any evidence of a breakdown in No competition in the CIEP auction?
 23 Was information made public appropriately?
-From Yes what BW could observe, was sensitive information 24 treated appropriately?
-Yes 24 Does the CIEP auction appear to have generated a 1 es result that is consistent with competitive bidding, market-determined prices, and efficient allocation of the BGS-CIEP load? of the DOS-CIEF IOau!
+From Yes what BW could observe, was sensitive information ; treated appropriately?
+24 Does the CIEP auction appear to have generated a Yes result that is consistent with competitive bidding, market-determined prices, and efficient allocation of the BGS-CIEP load?

 Question Comments 25 Were there factors exogenous to the CIEP auction (e.g., changes in market environment) that materially affected the CIEP auction in unanticipated ways?
-Due to restrictions related to COVID-19, the auction was conducted remotely by the Auction Manager team.
+Due to restrictions related to COVID- 19, the auction was conducted remotely by the Auction Manager team.
 There were no issues in conducting the auction remotely.
 26 Are there any concerns with the CIEP auction's outcome with regard to any specific EDC(s)?
-No.
+No